Last Updated on July 14, 2023

 If you position any thin, rigid device into the seam between two doors, you can use it to latch the flush bolt, and then slide it to the unlocked position.
 It takes just a few seconds to open double doors using this technique.

-Important: Your secured french door can be unlocked, in just a few seconds, with no visible signs of forced entry, using the above method.
+Important: Your secured double door can be unlocked, in just a few seconds, with no visible signs of forced entry, using the above method.

-We see a lot of french doors installed near our Scottsdale lock shops and Gilbert lock shops that have newer and higher end homes.
-Our Tempe Locksmith service also sees a lot of them because they are a college town and have lots of condos that have them.
+We see a lot of French doors installed near our Scottsdale location and Gilbert lock shops that have newer and higher end homes.
+Our Tempe service also sees a lot of them because they are a college town and have lots of condos that have them.

 How to Secure French Doors – Quick and Easy Solution

-We’ll discuss a couple of ways to secure your french door, but this technique is the simplest, cheapest and easiest.
-It won’t address any other security weakness of the double door (such as the glass), but it will prevent someone from getting into your french doors undetected as we’ve just discussed.
+We’ll discuss a couple of ways to secure your French door, but this technique is the simplest, cheapest and easiest.
+It won’t address any other security weakness of the double door (such as the glass), but it will prevent someone from getting into your double doors undetected as we’ve just discussed.
 All it takes to prevent this bypass, is a single screw.